Back in the day, VW's were everywhere and finding a decent used one for sale was no

 the title shows a year of '1966').
 Anytime the year on the title doesn't match the vehicle being

-sold, especially if the year on the title is greater than what the vehicle obviously is, you need to
+greater than what the vehicle obviously is, you need to

 be suspicious and do more research on this vehicle.